r-earthengine/ee_extra/README.md

 - Enabling the usage of JavaScript modules outside the Code Editor.

 ## How does it work?

-`eeExtra` is a Python package, just like any other, but it serves as a methods provider for different environments: R, Julia and Python itself. `eeExtra` accomplish this by being the powerhouse of some amazing packages such as [rgee](https://github.com/r-spatial/rgee), [rgee+](https://github.com/r-earthengine/rgeeExtra), and [eemont](https://github.com/davemlz/eemont).
+`eeExtra` is a Python package, just like any other, but it is a *ninja* that serves as a methods provider for different environments: R, Julia and Python itself. `eeExtra` accomplish this by being the powerhouse of some amazing packages such as [rgee](https://github.com/r-spatial/rgee), [rgee+](https://github.com/r-earthengine/rgeeExtra), and [eemont](https://github.com/davemlz/eemont).

 Public JavaScript module can also be used outside the Code Editor in these packages through `eeExtra`.
 For this, `eeExtra` implements a rigorous JavaScript translation module that allows users to install, require and use JavaScript modules as if they were on the Code Editor!

+You may be wondering *"Why is it a ninja python package?"*, well, that's a valid question, the whole point of `eeExtra` resides in the fact that nobody has to use `eeExtra` itself, but rather use one of the packages that are powered by `eeExtra`! :)

 ## Installation